build-on-aws/content/posts/machine-learning-graphs/02-graph-theory/index.md

 ## What is next?

-Next we look into [MPNN or Message Passing Neural Networks](../machine-learning-graphs/03-message-passing-neural-networks) paradigm.
+Next we look into [Knowledge Graph Embedding](../06-knowledge-graph-embedding) paradigm.